mac2bua/ai-driving-theory-teacher/README.md

 4. **Answer Generation**: The retrieved context is used to generate an answer via the OpenAI GPT-3.5 language model.

 ### Evaluation of Retrieval Methods
 I evaluated the retrieval performance using metrics like Hit Rate and Mean Reciprocal Rank (MRR) on a ground truth dataset.
+The evaluation can be found in the notebook `RAG.ipynb`.

 Results:
 * Hit Rate: 1.0
 * MRR: 0.93

 ### Evaluation of RAG Approaches
 I used the LLM-as-a-judge method to evaluate the quality of the generated answers compared to the ground truth.
+The evaluation can be found in the notebook `RAG.ipynb`.

 Example Evaluation:
 * Score: `7`,